Clinical Microsystems Clerkship (CMC)

 The UCSF School of Medicine Clinical Microsystems Clerkship (CMC) is a required longitudinal clinical skills and health systems improvement curriculum for first- and second-year medical students.
 It integrates direct patient care, health systems improvement, and interprofessional collaboration.

 The CMC occurs one day each week throughout Foundations 1, from the start of medical school to the start of clerkships.
 Guided by communities of practice and workplace learning principles, physician coaches guide small groups of five to six students in clinical skills training and health systems improvement.
 Students learn medical history, physical examination, clinical reasoning, patient communication, interprofessional teamwork, and health systems improvement.
 Clinical skills training occurs in both the Kanbar Center for Simulation and Clinical Skills and in authentic patient care settings.
-Following an introductory immersion week, students contribute actively to improvement efforts aligned with health system priorities at UCSF Health, San Francisco Veterans Affairs Health Care System, and Zuckerberg San Francisco General.
+Following an introductory immersion week, students contribute actively to improvement efforts aligned with health system priorities at University of California, San Francisco (UCSF) Health, San Francisco Veterans Affairs Health Care System (SFVAHCS), and Zuckerberg San Francisco General Hospital and Trauma Center (ZSFG).
 Projects have improved quality, safety, value, patient experience, and health disparities.
 Students’ quality improvement work has been published, presented, and won awards locally, regionally, and nationally.
 A deeper exploration of student projects is available here.

 Selected publications related to the CMC include: